What gets measured, improves.

 Why should you measure email engagement?

-Which metrics should you monitor?
+Which email metrics should you track?

 1. Open rate